hed-hog/development/lib/libs/admin/README.md

 #### `GET /locale/:localeCode/:namespace`

-- **Description**: Retrieve translations for a specific locale and namespace.
+- **Description**: Retrieve translation for a specific locale and namespace.
 - **Authentication**: Not required (public endpoint).
 - **Parameters**:
-  - `localeCode (string)`: The locale code to fetch translations for.
+  - `localeCode (string)`: The locale code to fetch translation for.
-  - `namespace (string)`: The namespace to fetch translations from.
+  - `namespace (string)`: The namespace to fetch translation from.

 #### `GET /locale`